sta771-f18/website/content/_index.md

 #### Nov 13

 - Run an active learning session on a topic of your own choice
-- 15-20 minute presentation
+- 15 minute presentation
-- Presenters: Abbas, Tori, Liz
+- Presenters: Alex, Jake, Lindsey

 -----